cockroachdb/k8s/locality-checker/README.md

 flag value.
 This allows CockroachDB to be aware of its pods' region and zone placements within a Kubernetes deployment.

-A complete locality-flag which can be passed into `cockroach start` is written to `/etc/cockroach-locality/locality`.
+A complete locality flag which can be passed into `cockroach start` is written to `/etc/cockroach-locality/locality`.
 For users that want more control of the locality flag, the region a pod is running in is written to `/etc/cockroach-locality/region`, and the zone is written to `/etc/cockroach-locality/zone`.